Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: READOUT PERFORMANCE

-Commercial annealer technologies have shown readout with error probabilities of $10^{-5}$ and stated a goal of hitting $10^{-6}$ for problems with 1000s of variables \cite{Whittaker2016}.
-The path to improving our readout fidelity to the state-of-the-art, and beyond, is quite clear: either decrease the QFP s-curve width or increase the mutual inductive coupling between the flux qubit and the QFP. $99.999\%$ fidelity is reached when $\Delta\Phi_{qub}/w = 12.2$ (dark blue trace), which corresponds to either a $37\%$ reduction in $w$ to $0.88$ m$\Phi_0$ from $1.40$ m$\Phi_0$, or an increase in qubit to QFP mutual inductance of $60\%$ to $104$ pH from $65$ pH.
-These results provide an outline of the parameter space occupied by high performance QFP readout of the flux qubit, which can be accessed by moderate increases to qubit-QFP coupling or moderate reductions in QFP width.
-Indeed, attempting to address both qubit signal and QFP width simultaneously would require only relatively minor changes in device design, while driving readout error down by nearly two orders of magnitude.
+Commercial annealer technologies have demonstrated single-qubit readout error probabilities of $10^{-5}$ and stated a goal of hitting $10^{-6}$ for problems with thousands of variables~\cite{Whittaker2016}.
+This error budget would ensure that processor-wide readout fidelity stays at the $99.9\%$ level for a 1000-qubit annealer.
+The path to improving our readout fidelity to the state of the art, and beyond, is quite clear: either decrease the QFP s-curve width or increase the mutual inductive coupling between the flux qubit and the QFP.
+We reach $99.999\%$ fidelity when $\Delta\Phi^{qub}/w = 12.2$ (dark blue trace), which corresponds to either a $37\%$ reduction in $w$ to $0.88$ m$\Phi_0$ from $1.40$ m$\Phi_0$, or an increase in qubit-to-QFP mutual inductance of $60\%$ to $104$ pH from $65$ pH.
+These results provide an outline of the parameter space occupied by high-performance QFP readout of the flux qubit, which can be accessed by moderate increases to qubit-QFP coupling or moderate reductions in the QFP width.
+Indeed, attempting to address both the qubit signal and QFP width simultaneously would require only relatively minor changes in device design, while driving readout error down by nearly two orders of magnitude.

-To characterize the readout performance of the QFP, we perform measurement sequences similar to the one outlined in Fig.~\ref{fig:schematic} and discussed previously.
+To characterize the readout performance of the QFP, we perform measurement sequences similar to that outlined in Fig.~\ref{fig:schematic} and discussed previously.
 Repeated single-shot measurements are collected for the qubit prepared in each opposing persistent current state, as well as for varied integration times.
 Data for integration times of 80 ns and 1 $\mu$s are shown in Fig.~\ref{fig:histograms}, demonstrating clear distinguishability of the states.
 A hard threshold is determined from the intersection point of the Gaussian fits to each peak (dashed lines in Fig.~\ref{fig:histograms}).
-We define the overall measurement fidelity to be $F = 1 - (P(L|R) + P(R|L))$~\cite{Gambetta2007, Walter2017}, where $P(x|y)$ is the probability of measuring the qubit in state $|x\rangle$ given it was prepared in state $|y\rangle$.
+We define the overall measurement fidelity to be $F = 1 - \left[P(L \mid R) + P(R \mid L)\right]$~\cite{Gambetta2007, Walter2017}, where $P(x \mid y)$ is the probability of measuring the qubit in state $|x\rangle$ given it was prepared in state $|y\rangle$.
 We achieve a fidelity of 98.63\% $\pm$ 0.04\% with only 80 ns of integration, improving to 99.65\% $\pm$ 0.02\% for the 1-$\mu$s case.
 The overlap error from the Gaussian fits is found to be 0.43\% for 80 ns integration, and it becomes vanishingly small at longer integration times.